-15.2 General Requirements for Animal Boarding or Training Establishments
+15.2 General Requirements for Animal Boarding or Training

+Establishments

+- application to ensure that the land is capable of supporting the proposed use. - b) Stormwater runoff shall be controlled so that it does not pose a risk to any natural water course. - A waste water management plan shall be submitted with the development application. - d) All animal boarding establishments are to contain all waste water as far as practicable. - e) Runoff from shed roofs, access tracks and hard stand is to be effectively collected and stored on-site. - f) Details of any proposed sediment basins or dams are to be submitted to Council with the development application.

+15.2.6 landscaping

-- b) Stormwater runoff shall be controlled so that it does not pose a risk to any natural water course. - c) A waste water management plan shall be submitted with the development application. - All animal boarding establishments are to contain all waste water as far as practicable. - e) Runoff from shed roofs, access tracks and hard stand is to be effectively collected and stored on-site. - f) Details of any proposed sediment basins or dams are to be submitted to Council with the development application. - 15.2.6 landscaping - Appropriate landscaping and vegetative screening shall be employed to minimise visual impact and contribute to the elimination of air and noise pollution - 15.2.7 Waste Management - a) A waste management plan shall be prepared and submitted to Council as part of any development application for an animal boarding or training establishment. - A vermin control plan shall be prepared and submitted to Council as part of any development application for an animal boarding or training establishment. - c) All solid wastes shall to be disposed of appropriately. - Any deceased animals shall to be removed from the premises and disposed of at a Council approved garbage depot. - e) No dead animal disposal shall occur onsite, whether it be by burning or burial.
+Appropriate landscaping and vegetative screening shall be employed to minimise visual impact and contribute to the elimination of air and noise pollution

+15.2.7 Waste Management

+- a) A waste management plan shall be prepared and submitted to Council as part of any development application for an animal boarding or training establishment. - A vermin control plan shall be prepared and submitted to Council as part of any development application for an animal boarding or training establishment. - All solid wastes shall to be disposed of appropriately. - d) Any deceased animals shall to be removed from the premises and disposed of at a Council approved garbage depot. - e) No dead animal disposal shall occur onsite, whether it be by burning or burial.